Was Aretha Franklin talking about estrogen when she sang "You make me feel like a natural woman?"

 4. Emotional Turbulence/Depression

 When hormones are shifting, our mood can become unstable.
-For evidence of this phenomenon, just talk to any teenager.
+For evidence of this phenomenon, just remember junior high school.

 5. Hot Flashes